 Day at Sea on the Disney Magic

 Our first day on the ship was at sea.
-At 11 am, mom and I went to the champagne brunch at Palo's.
-The buffet was as good as I remember from my first time on the Disney Magic.
-While sipping champagne and bellinis, Mom and I nibbled on seared Cajun tuna, jumbo shrimp, and many kinds of cheese.
+At 11 am, we went to the champagne brunch at Palo's.
+The buffet was as good as we remembered from my first time on the Disney Magic.
+While sipping champagne and bellinis, we nibbled on seared Cajun tuna, jumbo shrimp, and many kinds of cheese.
 We split a blue cheese/grape pizza, which was delicious and tasted a lot better than it sounds.
-I also ate two bowls of fresh berries (with a dollop of whipped cream).
+We also ate two bowls of fresh berries (with a dollop of whipped cream).
 We skipped the main course since we had filled up so much on the appetizers.
 The ship has this champagne brunch only on sea days, and even though there is a per person surcharge, reservations in the 130-seat restaurant sell out early.

-After the show, mom and I drifted to my favorite bar on the Disney Magic, the adults-only Sessions, which is a very quiet piano bar with large portholes, giving great views of the sea.
-Tim Moss, the same musician from when I sailed on the Disney Magic two years earlier, was the pianist.
-He's very good, and mom and I lingered over a drink while he entertained.
+After the show, we drifted to my favorite bar on the Disney Magic, the adults-only Sessions, which is a very quiet piano bar with large portholes, giving great views of the sea.
+Tim Moss, the same musician from when we sailed on the Disney Magic two years earlier, was the pianist.
+He's very good, and we lingered over a drink while he entertained.

 The formal dinner was very good.
-I had a cheese souffle, salad, and lamb; mom had smoked salmon, consomme, and the lamb.
+We tried the cheese souffle, salad, and lamb as well as the smoked salmon and consommé.
 We split a dessert sampler (small portions of three of the dessert offerings).